keshav47/fynd-facial-keypoint-detection/README.md

 # fynd-facial-keypoint-detection

 Facial Keypoint detection, trained with CNN model on WFLW Facial Keypoint Dataset and finetuned with Quantization Aware Training.
 The repo includes Post Training Quantization with Tensorflow's TfLite Converter and comparison with various PTQ techniques.
+Code in this repo is inspired from [yinguobing/facial-landmark-detection-hrnet](https://github.com/yinguobing/facial-landmark-detection-hrnet) and [cnn-facial-landmark](https://github.com/yinguobing/cnn-facial-landmark), and quantization concepts were covered from [paper](https://arxiv.org/pdf/2106.08295.pdf)

 Some of the results: ![result](test_images/result.png).
 ## Getting Started